Crush injury compensation claims

 Work vehicle claims

-Employers must design safe working processes so cranes, forklifts and other vehicles can move safely around the workplace.
+Employers must design safe working processes so cranes, forklifts, and other vehicles can move safely around the workplace.
 Employees also need training on how to use these vehicles safely.
-If you suffer injury in a workplace vehicle accident, you may be able to make a crush injury compensation claim.

 Road traffic accident crush injury claims

-- between a vehicle and another object, like a wall.
+- Become trapped between a vehicle and another object, like a wall.

 Finger entrapment crush injury claims

 Doors are responsible for a considerable number of crush injuries to the hands and fingers.
-The best way to avoid injury is to keep your wits about you; however, there are certain steps that a building owner should take to stop their visitors trapping their fingers indoors.
+The best way to avoid injury is to keep your wits about you; however, there are certain steps that a building owner should take to stop their visitors from trapping their fingers in doors.

 The law, in essence, requires employers, local authorities and building owners to identify hazards and protect people.
 Those that fail to do so may expose themselves to a compensation claim.